Pianists know the note names of their keys — so why don't we know the note names of our frets?

 Finding the notes is organized by string — moving from the 6th string (the one closest to the ground) to the 1st string (the one closest to the ceiling), from the open strings up to the 12th fret.

-The open strings are equal to the 12th fret, but an octave higher.
+The open strings are equal to the 12th fret (but the 12th fret notes are an octave higher.)

 FIND THE C's